mapbox/ecs-info/readme.md

 - **ec2Info** the [response from an ec2.describeInstances request](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#describeInstances-property)
 - **tasks** an array of tasks running on the instance

-Futhermore, each of these classes have a set of prototype methods that they implement.
+Furthermore, each of these classes have a set of prototype methods that they implement.
 These can be useful for formatting or resolving specific information about a cluster, task, service, or instance.

 ## Additional treats